WillMatthews/trump-or-markov/README.md

 You can also run the project using `go run ./cmd/main.go` in the `cloud` directory.
 You're somewhat bound to do that as the paths are hardcoded for things like config.

+If you've just jumped in and run the project you'll probably hit an error about missing files.
+You will need to download the dataset, please see the README in the `real-data` directory for more information.

 From there, you can access the API at `localhost:1776`, it has two endpoints:
 - `/v1/trump` - returns trump tweets (real or generated)